debralacoste/music-studio/about.md

   - Systematic Musicology, with a focus on medieval, liturgical chant
 - Associate Diploma (A.R.C.T., The Royal Conservatory of Music, Toronto)
   - Trumpet Performance

+### Instruction for these Instruments and Skills
+- Trumpet
+- Piano
+- Introductory Violin
+- Music Theory
+- Music History